How to Choose The Best Hot Tub Accessories for Your Spa

 Install gates and locks around your hot tub area to keep children from entering when an adult is not present.
-When the spa is not in use, remember to also keep the hot tub covered and locked to prevent children or pets from falling in.
-In some municipalities locking gates are required by law.
+When the spa is not in use, remember to keep the hot tub covered and locked to prevent children or pets from falling in.
+In some municipalities, locking gates is required by law.
 You can learn more about safety guidelines by checking out these articles by the U.S. Consumer Product Safety Commission.

 Handrails, Non-slip Surfaces, and Lighting

-Help prevent falls and other serious injuries by installing handrails and anti-skid treads to steps and other areas on the deck.
+Help prevent falls and other severe injuries by installing handrails and anti-skid treads to steps and other areas on the deck.

 As you survey your hot tub and its surrounding area, keep a lookout for any dark space where someone might trip or fall.
 If there are any dark or less visible corners, install exterior lighting to illuminate those places and ensure people don’t miss a step and injure themselves.

-As mentioned, hot tub covers serve as a key safety feature.
-You’ll want to look for a cover that has a high foam density and thickness to ensure security, as well as protection from Mother Nature.
+As mentioned, hot tub covers serve as a critical safety feature.
+You’ll want to look for a cover with a high foam density and thickness to ensure security and protection from Mother Nature.
 You should also choose a cover with the correct measurements, so it fits your hot tub and doesn’t leave gaps which can turn dangerous and waste energy.
-And of course, always take a moment to ensure your cover locks properly.
+And, of course, always take a moment to ensure your cover locks properly.

 Key takeaway: Be aware of the areas around your hot tub where accidents may occur.
 Add railings, signs, exterior lights, and a durable locking cover to keep the hot tub ownership experience free of incident.

 Fun & Entertainment

-Your hot tub is relaxing and therapeutic, but that doesn’t mean you can’t have some fun as well.
+Your hot tub is relaxing and therapeutic, but that doesn’t mean you can’t have some fun.
 There are a variety of hot tub accessories that can help you get the party started.